-- -Carry, transport, convey, possess, or control in or on any motor vehicle, a rifle or shotgun containing shells or cartridges in either the chamber or magazine, or a muzzleloading firearm that is loaded and capped or primed. - Shoot a firearm from, across, or along the maintained part of any public highway.
-Hunt while under the influence of intoxicat- - Hunt while under the influence of intoxicating liquor or drugs. - -Shoot at wild animals or wild birds while they are on any utility line, pole, its crossarm, or insulator. - -Hunt upland birds with a modern firearm unless you are wearing hunter orange.
+- -Carry, transport, convey, possess, or control in or on any motor vehicle, a rifle or shotgun containing shells or cartridges in either the chamber or magazine, or a muzzleloading firearm that is loaded and capped or primed. - Negligently shoot a firearm from, across, or along the maintained part of any public highway. - -Hunt while under the influence of intoxicating liquor or drugs. - -Shoot at wild animals or wild birds while they are on any utility line, pole, its crossarm, or insulator. - -Hunt upland birds with a modern firearm unless you are wearing hunter orange.